-Beyond local payment methods and gift cards, businesses should also consider letting customers pay in installments, especially if they have a high average order value.
-While buy now, pay later methods are the first choice for only a small percentage of consumers, the majority of consumers still want the option of buy now, pay later methods like Klarna and Afterpay.
-Fifty-one percent of customers say they would be more likely to complete a purchase if buy now, pay later purchasing were available.
-However, only 33% of North American ecommerce sites offered this payment method.
+Beyond local payment methods, businesses should also consider letting customers pay in instalments, especially if they have a high average order value.
+Buy now, pay later methods like Klarna and Affirm are increasingly popular: 68% of European customers said they would be more likely to complete a purchase if they were available.
+However, only 37% of European ecommerce sites offered them.